 If you’re self-employed, check out our specialized guide.

-Otherwise, Enter the average amount your business spent on eligible payroll costs over the last year.
+Otherwise, Enter the average amount your business spent on eligible payroll costs in 2019 or 2020.
 You can use our in-depth guide to calculating your loan amount to better navigate this step.

 - New businesses.
 Use the average payroll cost between January 1, 2020 and February 29, 2020.